opral/monorepo/packages/paraglide/paraglide-js-adapter-sveltekit/README.md

 ## Caveats

 1. Links in the same Layout Component as `<ParagldieJS>` will not be translated.
-This will also log a warngin in development.
+This will also log a warning in development.
 2. Messages are not reactive.
 Don't use them in server-side module scope.
-3. Sideeffects triggered by `data` will run on language changes even if the data didn't change.
+3. Side-effects triggered by `data` will run on language changes even if the data didn't change.
 If the data is language-dependent the sideeffect will run twice.

 ### Using messages in `+layout.svelte`